Slag: Health and environmental effect

 Slags are transported along with slag tailings to "slag dumps", where they are exposed to weathering, with the possibility of leaching of toxic elements and hyperalkaline runoffs into the soil and water, endangering the local ecological communities.
 Leaching concerns are typically around non-ferrous or base metal slags, which tend to have higher concentrations of toxic elements.
 However, ferrous and ferroalloy slags may also have them, which raises concerns about highly weathered slag dumps and upcycled materials.

 Dissolution of slags can produce highly alkaline groundwater with pH values above 12.
 The calcium silicates (CaSiO_{4}) in slags react with water to produce calcium hydroxide ions that leads to a higher concentration of hydroxide (OH-) in ground water.
 This alkalinity promotes the mineralization of dissolved (from the atmosphere) to produce calcite (CaCO_{3}), which can accumulate to as thick as 20 cm.
 This can also lead to the dissolution of other metals in slag, such as iron (Fe), manganese (Mn), nickel (Ni), and molybdenum (Mo), which become insoluble in water and mobile as particulate matter.
 The most effective method to detoxify alkaline ground water discharge is air sparging.

 Fine slags and slag dusts generated from milling slags to be recycled into the smelting process or upcycled in a different industry (e.g. construction) can be carried by the wind, affecting a larger ecosystem.
-It can be ingested and inhaled, posing a direct health risk to the communities near the plants, mines, disposal sites, etc.
+It can be ingested and inhaled, posing a direct health risk to the communities near the plants, mines, disposal sites, etc. Elements found in slag such as aluminium, chromium, copper, iron, magnesium, lead and zinc have been found in higher-than-normal amounts, exceeding the United States EPA's generic soil screening levels for human contact.
+Non-ferrous slag has been seen to have a higher potential to negatively impact the environment due to leaching as opposed to ferrous slag.